CFG-OEC: Classifier Free Guidance with Orthogonal Error Correction: Experiment

 \subsection{Ablation Study}

 To validate the efficacy and necessity of the dynamic mixing strategy, we conducted an ablation study across three distinct variants of our method.
-Each variant is defined by how it constructs the unconditional prediction from the original and orthogonalized to the conditional error vector.
+Each variant differs in how it combines the original unconditional prediction with the orthogonally corrected one.

-The experimental settings are as follows.\\ \textbf{CFG-EC++ (Full)}: A strategy that uses only the fully modified unconditional prediction by ensuring that the unconditional error vector is orthogonal to the conditional error vector.\\ \textbf{CFG-EC++ (0.7)}: Fixed-Ratio Mixing: A static strategy that blends the modified and original predictions using a fixed ratio (30\% and 70\% respectively), which was found to be empirically effective.\\ \textbf{CFG-EC++ (Dynamic)}: Our proposed method adaptively adjusts the mixing ratio based on the cosine similarity between the conditional and unconditional error vectors.
+The compared variants are as follows.\\ \textbf{CFG-OEC++ (Full)} uses only the fully corrected unconditional prediction. \\ \textbf{CFG-OEC++ (0.7)} uses a fixed mixing ratio between the corrected and original predictions, with weights of \(0.3\) and \(0.7\), respectively. \\ \textbf{CFG-OEC++ (Dynamic)} adaptively determines the mixing ratio based on the cosine similarity between the two proxy-induced differences.

-The results in \cref{tab:quantitative_results_4}. reveal a trade-off between prompt alignment and image fidelity.
-The Full orthogonalization strategy attains the highest CLIP score (32.25), suggesting that eliminating directional interference maximizes adherence to the text prompt.
-However, this aggressive correction comes at the cost of image fidelity, yielding the lowest FID score (19.04).
-Conversely, the Fixed-Ratio Mixing strategy improves the FID score to 18.78, but this static compromise slightly dilutes the guidance signal, resulting in a lower CLIP score.
-The proposed Dynamic method achieves the best FID score (18.73), indicating superior image quality and realism, while simultaneously maintaining a competitive CLIP score (32.01) that is nearly on par with the fixed-ratio approach.\\ These results empirically validate our core hypothesis.
-An adaptive mechanism that calibrates the corrective intervention based on the evolving state of error vectors is superior to static approaches.
-Our method attains a superior balance between visual fidelity, as measured by FID, and text-image alignment, indicated by CLIP scores.
-This result validates the role of our dynamic control strategy as a core and indispensable element of the algorithm.\\
+The results in \cref{tab:quantitative_results_4} reveal a trade-off between prompt alignment and image fidelity.
+The Full orthogonalization strategy attains the highest CLIP (32.25).
+However, this full method comes at the cost of image fidelity, yielding the lowest FID (19.04).
+Conversely, the Fixed-Ratio Mixing strategy improves the FID (18.78), but this static compromise dilutes the guidance signal, resulting in a lower CLIP.
+The proposed Dynamic method achieves the best FID (18.73), while simultaneously maintaining a competitive CLIP (32.01) that is nearly on par with the fixed-ratio approach. \\ As shown in \cref{tab:quantitative_results_4}, the proposed dynamic strategy achieves the best FID while maintaining a competitive CLIP score, suggesting that adaptive mixing provides the most favorable fidelity-alignment balance among the tested variants.